-Insureds must have acceptable verifiable evidence to support the information on their acreage report.
-Insureds are not required to submit evidence unless requested by the AIP or RMA for an audit and review.
+Insureds must have verifiable records to support the information on their acreage report.
+Insureds are not required to submit records unless requested by the AIP or RMA for an audit and review.

-For Apiculture: Acceptable types of documentation to verify the insured amount, may include, but are not limited to:
+For Apiculture: Acceptable types of records to verify the insured colonies may include, but are not limited to:

-- 1) Federal or State reporting systems
+- 1) Federal or State reporting systems that capture the location of the colonies;

 - 2) FSA reports;

 - 3) tax records;

 - 4) transportation invoices;

 - 5) purchase agreements;

-- 6) bill of sales;
+- 6) bills of sale;

-- 7) queen bee purchases; or
+- 7) pollination contracts; or

-- 8) legal deeds
+- 8) queen bee purchases